 Students from T.G.
 Masaryka, Moravské Budějovice, Czech Republic have been working on project mission “New Park” as part of their PULCHRA project.

-Our 4th issue of our PULCHRA School News is out.
+The final issue of the PULCHRA School News is out.
 A huge thanks to all the PULCHRA City Science Reporters who contributed!